-- 1.5.1.
-"Abuse" is any form of maltreatment of a Vulnerable Person either by inflicting harm or failing to prevent harm.
-Within England "Abuse" is normally defined as one of four categories: - Physical abuse, for example shaking, burning, hitting, poisoning etc. - Emotional abuse, for example hostility, undermining, threatening, rejecting etc. - Sexual abuse, for example sexual acts, watching pornography etc. - Neglect, for example failure to provide food, access to medical care etc. - 1.5.2.
-Other forms of "Abuse" to be aware of are: - Abuse of trust, where someone in a position of power manipulates, coerces or otherwise wrongly influences a Vulnerable Person to do, say or believe things that are not per their own choice or in their best interest. - Spiritual abuse, is a form of Abuse of Trust, where the abuser of power is in the name of God. - Bullying, is repeated acts over time that involves a real or perceived imbalance of power.
-Bullying can be verbal, physical and/or emotional. - Discrimination, is where values, beliefs or culture result in the misuse of power that denies opportunity to groups or individuals. - Domestic violence, is any incident of threatening behaviour, violence or abuse between adults who are or have been, intimate partners or family members. - Financial abuse, is the inappropriate use, misappropriation, embezzlement or theft of money, property or possessions.
+- activities, such as looking at or producing sexual images, watching sexual activities, encouraging them to behave in sexually inappropriate ways, or grooming a child in preparation for abuse. - Neglect.
+Is the persistent failure to meet basic physical and/or psychological needs and may involve lack of adequate food, clothing and shelter, lack of protection from physical or emotional harm or danger, lack of adequate supervision, lack of access to appropriate medical care or treatment and lack of responsiveness to basic emotional needs. - 1.5.2.
+Within these broad headings of "Abuse" TBC also need to be aware of the following, given the fact that we are a Christian community: - Abuse of trust, where someone in a position of power manipulates, coerces, or otherwise wrongly influences a Vulnerable Person to do, say or believe things that are not per their own choice or in their best interest. - Spiritual abuse is a form of Abuse of Trust, where the abuse of power is in the name of God - Bullying is repeated acts over time that involves a real or perceived imbalance of power.
+Bullying can be verbal, physical, and/or emotional it can be face to face or on-line - Discrimination is where values, beliefs, or culture result in the misuse of power that denies opportunity to groups or individuals. - Domestic violence is any incident of threatening behaviour, violence or abuse between adults who are or have been, intimate partners or family members. - Financial abuse is the inappropriate use, misappropriation, embezzlement or theft of money, property, or possessions. - Peer on Peer abuse is where the perpetrator is of the same or similar age to the person being abused and is particularly relevant within the context of those under 18.